cschweig2/chelseas-pizza/README.md

 ## Known Bugs

-1. _You can click the "Calculate Cost" button repeatedly and it will continue adding to the total cost until you click the "Reset Pizza Order" button._
+1. _If you click the "Calculate Cost" button twice, it will reset the cost to the base cost._
-2. _There is not an easy way for the user to switch from having both pepperoni and sausage selected to only have 1 or the other selected.
-To fix this, I would want to create a topping list that the user can add or delete from._

 ## Test Specs